RafiASKing/tiketa-app/docs/system-overview.md

 Templates share the `base.html` shell that defines the glassmorphism aesthetic, header nav, and inline design tokens.
 Feature highlights:

-- **Index (`movies/index.html`)**: Hero copy, responsive movie cards, studio chips mirroring odd/even scheduling, consistent poster source via remote CDN.
+- **Index (`movies/index.html`)**: Features a strong hero section with brand messaging ("Now Showing, Forever") and poetic copy.
+The responsive movie cards utilize a complex, two-stage hover effect: the card darkens for focus, while the call-to-action button lifts and brightens, creating an interactive 3D effect.
 - **Detail (`movies/detail.html`)**: Large poster presentation, genre badges, dynamic slot count messaging (`5` vs `6` shows per day), and computed end-times using `timedelta`.
-- **Book (`movies/book.html`)**: Seat grid (A–E × 1–10) with colour-coded states, inline JavaScript for selection feedback, and alerting for already reserved seats.
+- **Book (`movies/book.html`)**: Renders a large, realistic, and asymmetrical cinema seating chart defined by a backend data structure.
+Uses CSS Grid to create vertical aisles and horizontal walkways.
+Seats have distinct, color-coded states (available, taken, selected) with interactive feedback and a prominent, wide "SCREEN" indicator.

 All templates rely on the central design palette declared in `base.html`, ensuring the UI shifts cohesively across viewport sizes.